pentagonxyz/waymont-vaults-global-recovery-script/README.md

 5. Authenticate using biometrics.
 6. Click "Show Key," and the app will display your unencrypted root private key in the form of a 12-word mneumonic seed phrase.
     - **WARNING: Do NOT attempt to transmit this sensitive private key to your computer electronically--simply MANUALLY type it directly into the recovery script (described below) on your computer.**
-7. Take note our your vault subkey indexes as well.
+7. Take note of your vault subkey indexes as well.
     - While they do not need to be private, these are necessary to recover your vaults using this script (as they provide the paths to derive the keys for each vault from your root key).

 *As with many other self-custody providers, your 12-word mnemonic seed phrase is the root private key of a HD (hierarchical deterministic) tree of signers for each Waymont vault you own or are a guardian on.
 However, Waymont does not ask users to manually back it up as it should only be needed in the case of emergency recovery from the policy guardian as described in this document.*